ezEngine/docs-src/pages/docs/physics/jolt/collision-shapes/jolt-collision-meshes.md

 ## Visualizing Collision Meshes

-Sometimes you want to visualize the collision mesh of an object within a scene.
-One way is to use the [Jolt debug visualizations](../jolt-debug-visualizations.md).
+To visualize *all* colliders in a scene, see [Jolt Debug Visualizations](../jolt-debug-visualizations.md).

 However, for some use cases you can also just attach a *Collision Mesh Visualizer* component.
 This renders the collision mesh into your scene the same way as in the images above.

 ## See Also